Eraly-ml/eco_AI/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details, also we have liberies like python-telegram-bot from telegram
+See the LICENSE file for details, also we use liberies like python-telegram-bot from telegram

 ## Contact
 For questions or contact the repository owner use telegram @eralyf